ualberta-cmput301/ualberta-cmput301.github.io/content/general/individual.md

 Participation exercises will be completed on paper in in-person lecture sections and online in synchronous hybrid lecture sections.

-* You must provide an image of the exercise with the QR visible to get credit.
+* You must provide an image of the exercise with the QR visible and scannable to get credit.
 Failure to do so will not earn credit. <!-- **Your codename can be found under feedback at the top of your grades in eClass.** -->
 <!--    * You will not get credit for your real name, CCID, or student ID! -->
 * For lecture participation exercises, given N total exercises only N-6 will be counted.
 You can miss 6.
 No extensions, excused absences, or weight transfers are possible.
 See the [outline]({filename}/general/outline.md#missed-term-work-participation) for more information.
 <!--